 What do teachers say about this resource?
 (9166)

-A very interesting resource, which would benefit the top-enders...
-It would work as an independent stretch and challenge activity booklet, or could be embedded into class teaching to ensure a well-rounded approach to the novella.
-The text is well-informed, and provides some very interesting critical perspectives on the text...
+A very interesting resource, which would benefit the top-enders.
+It would work as an independent stretch and challenge activity booklet, or could be embedded into class teaching to ensure a well-rounded approach to the novella...
+Provides some very interesting critical perspectives on the text...
 I also like the creative elements.
 It's all too easy to teach to the exam, but this provides a wealth of ideas which can ensure students remain engaged with the texts...
 I like the critical perspective quotations which are dotted throughout.
 This encourages the top end to engage with the novella on a critical level, as this conceptual understanding is what is required to hit the very top.
 I like the encouragement to read more widely than just the text, and the fact that this is backed up with where students should be looking and which texts to explore, is very helpful...
 A really good resource on the whole, with lots of useful activities...
 Some interesting wider reading and critical perspective ideas which would indeed stretch and challenge the very top end.